Endeavour Group: Cellarmasters

 Cellarmasters was acquired by Woolworths from Archer Capital in 2011 for $340 million.
 The company was founded in 1982 by David Thomas.

 Dan Murphy's

 Dan Murphy's is a liquor store chain.
 As of June 2025, there are 283 Dan Murphy's stores in Australia.

 Jimmy Brings

 Jimmy Brings is a liquor delivery business founded in 2011 by Nathan Besser and David Berger.
 The business was acquired by Woolworths in December 2017.
 The company expanded its range to include non-liquor drinks, snacks and convenience items in 2022.
 In November 2024, Jimmy Brings entered a partnership with the Woolworths Group's Milkrun delivery service which saw the Jimmy Brings range added to Milkrun.
-Jimmy Brings was fully integrated into Milkrun on 28 November 2024 meaning purchases were only be available through Milkrun.
+Jimmy Brings was fully integrated into Milkrun on 28 November 2024 meaning purchases were only to be available through Milkrun.

 Premium Wine Portfolio

 Endeavour's premium wine portfolio was established in September 2019 to house existing Endeavour brands Krondorf, Isabel Estate, Riddoch and the newly-acquired Chapel Hill.
 Paragon acquired Yarra Valley winery Oakridge Wines in March 2021, Tasmanian winery Josef Chromy Wines in May 2022, McLaren Vale's Shingleback Wine in August 2022, and Margaret River winery Cape Mentelle Vineyards in January 2023.